08 Aug Facebook for Brands: Tips for Your Fan Page

 2. Publish valuable content.
 When you want to position a brand on social networks it is important to generate content for each segment of your audience.
 Before creating and placing content on social networks you should take some time to study who are your fans, customers or potential customers, so you can determine what is the content that you should be producing.

 3. As happens in Google, Facebook gives importance to language and location, so if we do a search in Spanish from Spain it is more likely that we will see the localized Fan Page.
-In this sense it is advisable, whenever possible, to have Fan Pages dedicated to each market.
+In this sense, it is advisable, whenever possible, to have Fan Pages dedicated to each market.

 4. Analyze what is your competition doing.
 First of all, you should know who is your competition.
-In general, is the company that offers the same product or service as yours, or a very similar one.
+In general, is the company that offers the same product or service like yours, or a very similar one.

 Once you have defined your competence in social networks, observe and analyze the subject, content, publication hours and especially the interaction of your audience with the company.
 So you can do it better.

 5. Segment your audience.
 Before doing anything, you should know clearly who is your client.
-Once you define who is your potential customer, then you study his habits, which social networks he uses, what he likes, etc.
+Once you define who is your potential customer, then you study his habits, which social networks he uses, what he likes, etc. Build a customer profile, then build a strategy that will speak to him/her.

 Knowledge is Power